Author: bsusan.joe@gmail.com

 How could I forget the fluffy yellow flowers of the Golden Wattle?
 Inhaling the sweet, sticky scent of these flowers as I walked past them every day was a treat in itself.

-Despite the watery eyes and the ‘achoos’ that punctuated my day, sometimes triggered by the mere sight of the flowers and their pollen, I loved all that the season offered.
+Despite the watery eyes and the ‘achoos’ that punctuated my day, sometimes triggered by the mere sight of the flowers and their pollen, I loved all that spring, or as I like to call it, Jacaranda season, offered.
 For one, I was glad that the sun was no longer setting at 4:45 pm anymore.
 By November, the sun began setting between seven and eight.
 I got more time to walk around the neighbourhood and exercise my lungs and legs.
 Each day, I picked a new route and enjoyed going through paved footpaths lined on each side by trees and shrubs, each trying to outdo the other in color and fragrance.

 Sure, there were times I walked into long hanging branches and spider webs.
 But it was alright.
 After all, I was being paid handsomely by the sight of flowers and the smells that spring offered.
 And every time I walked into a web, the reaction was the same.
 A frantic brushing of the face and arms and shaking of the body, followed by a throaty ‘ARGH’.
 Imagine my horror when someone I met later at an event recognized me from my walks!
 I hid at home for a week.